lucasbDev/lucasbDev/README.md

 # 💫 About Me:
 <br>
-Hi there, I'm a Software developer with an emphasis on the back-end and fullstack projects enthusiast.
+Hi there, I'm a Software developer with an emphasis on the back-end and a fullstack projects enthusiast.
 I have solid knowledge in Javascript, nodeJS, in addition building a strong experience in Java and Python languages, together with the frameworks: ReactJS | NestJs | Spring Boot

 Check it out my projects on Github: https://github.com/lucasbDev<br>